 If you are looking for an easy recipe that delivers maximum flavour with minimal washing up, this is it.
 Baked pollock transforms a very humble, affordable seafood option into a genuinely fantastic family dinner.
+The fish bakes in a simple garlic butter sauce with fresh lemon zest and a dried herb mix, which keeps every fillet juicy in the middle and gives it a bright, citrusy finish on top.
+Pollock is a mild white fish, and when you bake it gently with butter and herbs it stays soft and moist rather than going dry or rubbery.

 I always look out for those yellow reduction stickers at the supermarket, as buying this fish is an inexpensive way to get more omega-3 fatty acids into our weekly rotation.
 It is a fantastic healthy lunch option as well, being a lean protein rich in selenium, niacin, and vitamin B12.
 You will love how this pollock recipe provides a firm and flaky texture similar to cod or haddock, making it ideal for picky eaters and kids who normally only eat fish and chips or fish sticks.
 With such effortless cooking, this method proves that eating well does not have to break the bank or take hours in the kitchen.